zuzanaj/haddocking.github.io/education/HADDOCK-24/HADDOCK-binding-sites-24/index.md

 #### Definition of restraints

 If everything went well, the interface window should have updated itself and it should now show the list of residues for molecules 1 and 2.
 Instead of specifying active and passive residues manually, you supply a HADDOCK restraints TBL file (ambiguous restraints).
+For this click on the "Next" button in the **Input parameters window**.

 * **Step 5:** Turn on random surface restraints.
 For this unfold the **Distance Restraint menu** of the **Docking Parameters** window.